 Depending on the kVA rating power transformers are classified into small power transformers: 500 to 7500kVA, medium power transformers: 7500kVA to 100MVA and Large power transformers: above 100MVA.
 Medium and large power transformers are equipped with added arrangements for cooling, tap changing arrangements and Buchholz relay for internal fault protection.
 In addition to that, an oil conservator tank is also present all power transformers.
 The above image of an outdoor type power transformer can be familiar to you.

 Distribution transformers do the same job of delivering the power to consumers at required voltage levels.
-These type of transformers are step down transformers – meaning that their function is to reduce the applied voltage to lower levels, to fulfil the requirements of consumers or load centres.
+These types of transformers are step-down transformers – meaning that their function is to reduce the applied voltage to lower levels, to fulfill the requirements of consumers or load centers.
 Even though industrial standards limit the rating of distribution transformers to 500kVA, even higher ratings are also being manufactured.

 Constructional features of these transformers are similar to that of power transformers, but sometimes lack Buchholz relay, oil conservator and cooling arrangements.
 Distribution transformers are available in single-phase as well as three-phase versions.

 Instrument transformers are used to provide isolation between the high voltage or high current circuits and measuring as well as protection devices.
 Instrument transformers are classified into Potential transformers or Voltage transformers (PT) and current transformers (CT).

 Here are the differences between a potential transformer and a current transformer.